 The foundation believes that in all cancers, and in oral cancer specifically, that early discovery/detection and prevention are the areas that will ultimately save the most lives.
 Of course if you have never even heard of a disease (the case for oral cancer in the US), how can you possibly avoid the risk factors which you obviously also do not know about, or recognize the early signs and symptoms that might allow self-discovery, and very early staging?
 We know that stage one oral cancer patients have less treatment related morbidity, they have fewer long-term quality of life issues, and they have better survival rates.
 We know that stage four cancer patients fare far worse in these same areas.
 Our goal, the place in which OCF can have the maximum impact for the dollars spent, is less on some research science of unknown outcome, or which might take years to bring to fruition, but in prevention and early discovery.

-Besides their very low spending on oral cancer, when you look at the NCI’s budget for 2012 -2013 it is more of the same.
-2 billion dollars were requested for BASIC cancer research into the mechanisms and causes of cancer.
+Besides their very low spending on oral cancer, when you look at the NCI’s budget, it is more of the same.
+Approximately 2 billion dollars were requested for BASIC cancer research into the mechanisms and causes of cancer.
 Another 1.3 billion was requested for treatment.
-Cancer prevention and control gets an ask of 232 million.
+Cancer prevention and control gets an ask of approximately 250 million.
 The irony of all this is that in the very same budget report the NCI states, “Much of the progress against cancer in the recent decades has stemmed from the successes in the areas of prevention and control.”
 Prevention is more impactful than cure.
 When you consider the financial return on investment, let alone the human toll, there is just no comparison.
 We have these opportunities in oral cancer.
 Tobacco, which historically has led the deadly numbers, is finally declining in the US, but it is far from eradicated as a source of cancer, and oral cancers specifically.
 Tobacco cessation information work can have profound impact on the oral cancer numbers in the future.
 HPV, the rapidly escalating driver in cancers of the back of the mouth (oropharynx) can be curbed in future generations through existing vaccine use.
 But we need to invest in public awareness, tools to facilitate tobacco cessation and education, and education related to the HPV virus and opportunity for vaccination to eliminate the viral cause in the next generation.